-Access to local newspapers11, radio12 and TV stations is limited by high illiteracy rates geographical location and lack of purchasing power.
-The main channel of disseminating information on all government and private sector programmes to the general public is on radio but Kamuli district-wide radio ownership stands at only 44%13.
-Since the decentralised and democratic system of service delivery is based on community's capacity to create effective demand for services, effective development communication using multi-channels of communication to mobilise Nkondo community is recognised as critical in improving the quality of life of the people.
+Access to local newspapers11, radio12 and TV broadcasts is limited by high illiteracy rates, geographical location and lack of purchasing power.
+Whereas nationally the main channel of disseminating information on all government and private sector programmes to the general public is by radio, Kamuli district-wide radio ownership stands at only 44%13.
+Since the decentralised and democratic system of service delivery is based on the community's capacity to create effective demand for services, effective development communication using multi-channels of communication to mobilise Nkondo community is recognised as critical in improving the quality of life of the people.